rowanwins/geotiff-server/README.md

   - It relies on rasterio, which relies on GDAL, and consequently the build was very large (hence why it's using the docker setup to try and streamline some of the build processes)

 ## Roadmap
-- Investigate performance
-  - Currently going a bit slower than landsat-tiler according to the cloudwatch logs

 - More colour ramps and investigate sending styles to chromajs from the client side
 - Investigate symbolising by classes for the `calculate` endpoint (eg -1 to -0.5, -0.5 to 0, 0 to 0.5, 0.5 to 1)
 - Implement error handling
 - Switch to png's instead of jpgs to allow transparency
-- Configure a few more sample providers such as Digital Earth Australia